 place:ID | Search by X Place Object ID. | place:96683cc9126741d1 (USA) |

 A useful fallback behavior.
-If a tweet does not have precise coordinates, the API falls back to reverse-geocoding the user's profile location.
-So you may receive tweets that match based on the author's stated location, not the tweet's actual origin.
-This is sometimes what you want and sometimes confusing.
-For a dedicated approach to mapping audience location by country (which is far higher-coverage than tweet-level geo), see Audience Geography.
+If a tweet does not have precise coordinates, search falls back to reverse-geocoding the user's profile location, so you may receive tweets that match based on the author's stated location rather than the tweet's actual origin.
+That is sometimes what you want and sometimes confusing.
+For a higher-coverage approach to mapping where an audience is based, see audience geography by country.

 Language and Source Filters